xToken/CompMod/webpages/alien_overview.md

 		 - No longer reduces your mouse sensitivty while charging
 		 - Lowered delay between charges from 1 to 0.25 seconds
 		 - Time to accelerate to full charge speed increased from 0.5 to 1.5 seconds
-		 - Increased charge energy cost from 20 to 29/second
+		 - Increased charge energy cost from 20 to 30/second
+		 - Energy usage is based on the charge amount, which increases over the 1.5s windup
-		 - Charge speed increased from 12.5 to 13
+		 - Speed increased from 12.5 to 13
 	- Stomp:
 		 - Damage type changed to normal from heavy